On random fractals with infinite branching: definition, measurability, dimensions

 Suppose that we have a random fractal.
 Then the random vector ${\bf T_\sigma}$ is independent of vectors ${\bf T_\tau}$ with $\tau\prec\sigma$ and, in particular, of the event $J_\sigma\ne\emptyset$, therefore the second equality for the random vectors being conditionally i.i.d. holds.
 In the first equality the right hand side equals

 because $S$ is an antichain and ${\mathbf T}_s$ do not depend on events $\{J_s\ne\emptyset\}$, $s\in S$, while the left hand side equals the same expression for the same reason. \end{proof}

-The definition adduced in \cite{MW} for random stochastically geometrically self-similar sets made no reference to independence in the construction and therefore contained a gap that precludes us, for example, from applying the argument used for random recursive constructions to find the dimension of the limit set.
-Therefore a similar kind of conditional independence condition is needed. \end{section}
+Another definition in \cite{MW} for random stochastically geometrically self-similar sets made no reference to independence in the construction but a similar kind of conditional independence condition is needed to find the dimension of the limit set.
+We call such sets {\bf random self-similar sets}, and for them not only the reduction ratios but also the maps (see section \ref{results}) that map parent to its offspring are conditionally i.i.d. \end{section}

 \begin{section}{Preliminaries.} If the average number of offspring does not exceed one, then $K(\w)$ is almost surely an empty set or a point, and we exclude that case from further consideration.
 Mauldin and Williams in \cite{MW} have found the Hausdorff dimension of almost every non-empty set $K(\w),$